berty/berty/go/cmd/betabot/README.md

-# Berty BetaBot
+# Berty Welcome Bot

-`BetaBot` is a Berty bot with the aim of onboarding people to discover the features of the app before having real friends also on the app.
+`Welcome Bot` is a Berty bot with the aim of onboarding people to discover the features of the app before having real friends also on the app.

 ## Usage

 1. add the bot as contact

-[embedmd]:# (../../../config/.tmp/qr-betabot.txt txt)
+[embedmd]: # '../../../config/.tmp/qr-welcome-bot.txt txt'

 ```txt
 █████████████████████████████████████████████████████
 █████████████████████████████████████████████████████